portsoc/hangman-in-branches/README.md

 ## Implementation

+We've now written a `prepareHandles` function that is called within `init` that selects key DOM elements.
-The `init` function first selects key DOM elements that will be used by our functions and adds them as properties of the global `el` object.
+We are also grouping them together as properties of the global `el` object.

-It will also call `startNewGame` function which selects a new word to be guessed and resets the number of lives the user has.
+`init` will also call `startNewGame` function which selects a new word to be guessed and resets the number of lives the user has.

 Each on-screen key has a `data-letter` attribute that contains the letter that it represents.
 Similarly, the press of every physical key on the keyboard triggers an event that has a code that corresponds to the key that was pressed.